-* ClicheStorm: The film is just the typical "underdog overcomes the odds and wins in the end" story, except the characters are planes and cars.
+* ClicheStorm: The film is just the typical "underdog overcomes the odds and wins in the end" story, except the characters are vehicles.

-* CriticalDissonance: Critics hated the film, basically equating it to a shameless ripoff of ''Cars'' (despite being a ''spin-off'', which means it's canonly part of the ''Cars'' franchise) meant to sell more toys.
+* CriticalDissonance: Critics hated the film, regarding it as a bland retread of ''Cars'' created only to sell more toys.
 This didn't stop the film from making back its budget.